 We have fixed income securities consisting of cash equivalents and investments in marketable debt securities.
-During the second quarter of fiscal 2002, we allocated \$300 million to institutional portfolio managers for investment in non-investment grade securities, which are subject to a higher degree of default risk than our current fixed income portfolio.
-At March 31, 2002, \$273 million was invested primarily in corporate bonds with credit ratings of B/B2 and BB/Ba2.
+During the second quarter of fiscal 2002, we allocated \$300 million to institutional portfolio managers for investment in a diversified portfolio of non-investment grade securities, which are subject to a higher degree of default risk than our current fixed income portfolio, and at June 30, 2002, that amount was fully invested, primarily in corporate bonds with credit ratings of B/B2 and BB/Ba2.
 A portion of these bonds are designated as trading securities.
 The following table provides comparative information about our fixed income securities including principal cash flows, weighted average yield and contractual maturity dates: